 Why Only Three?

-It’s pretty common for highly innovative organizations to like the spirit behind the 3 Covenants and then immediately want to expand them to four or five or more.
+It’s pretty common for highly innovative organizations to like the spirit behind the 3 Agreements and then immediately want to expand them to four or five or more.
 I recommend that you start with three and master those as an organization before considering expanding them.
-Remember too that the intention of the 3 Covenants is not to replace your core values, strategic plan, OKRs, or other methods that you are using to create alignment.
+Remember too that the intention of the 3 Agreements is not to replace your core values, strategic plan, OKRs, or other methods that you are using to create alignment.
 If they are effective, those things should stay and continue to be reinforced.
-The 3 Covenants are only focused on how to make decisions and take initiative.
+The 3 Agreements are only focused on how to make decisions and take initiative.

 Where Do We Start?

 Anytime you’re considering making a big organization-wide commitment like adopting a set of operating agreements, start at the top.
-This means that the 3 Covenants must first come alive with your Leadership Team before attempting to cascade them throughout your entire organization.
+This means that the 3 Agreements must first come alive with your Leadership Team before attempting to cascade them throughout your entire organization.
 If you build commitment first at the head, the body will usually follow.
 Besides, testing it out with a smaller group allows you to Pilot it and Nail it before Scaling it.